ryanb8/personal-readme/README.md

 ## Thanks for looking at my readme!

-My name is Ryan Boyer and I'm currently a Senior Data Scientist at Shipt.
+My name is Ryan Boyer and I'm currently a Principal Data Scientist at Shipt.
 I'm a big believer in clarity in communication and relationships.
 I want my coworkers and friends to know who I am, how I function, what my faults and skills are, and how to interact with me for mutual success.

 This document aims to provide quick insight about these things.
 It is a living document.
 People grow and change over time, and I am no exception.